 33) Galium odoratum

 Again, of course, these are just a select few of the many different ground cover plants that you could consider for your garden.

 Weeds or Useful Garden Plants?

 In an organic garden, rethinking weeds can help us understand that sometimes, weeds are just plants that thrive in our particular environment.

 Some common weeds which spread very easily, but which can also be beneficial include:

-- Ground elder – often considered a pernicious weed, which can quickly take over, ground elder can also make excellent ground cover, and is also edible.
+Often considered a pernicious weed, which can quickly take over, ground elder can also make excellent ground cover, and is also edible.

-- Chickweed – a weed which spreads quickly by seed, but which is a very useful wild edible which can also be useful as a companion plant in your vegetable garden.
+A weed which spreads quickly by seed, but which is a very useful wild edible which can also be useful as a companion plant in your vegetable garden.

 But rather than eradicating them altogether, think about the fact that these are useful edible and medicinal plants.